openhsr/LaTeX-Workshop/README.md

   - [ ] Learn the basics of LaTeX to produce
    - Text documents
    - Mathematics
-   - Reports
-   - Plots
+   - Plots with pgfplots and
-   - Figures with Tikz
+   - Diagrams and figures with Tikz
   - [ ] Understand compiler errors
   - [ ] Bibliography management
   - [ ] Integration with version control / Write collaboratively